-In reality, this is a little bit too much for most potential weed smokers.
-Wouldn’t it be great if we could reap the benefits of weed’s active compounds without having to risk turning up to meetings “strung out?”
+However, in reality many of us enjoy this wonderful plant but have responsibilities during the day that limit our intake.
+Wouldn’t it be great if we could reap the benefits of weed’s active compounds without having to risk turning up to work “strung out?”

 The truth is - you already can.